 If you truly care about dyslexia, why are you not fighting for my child?
 Why are you not trying to help in my own education as a parent advocate?
 Why are you not pushing for better laws, better interventions within your district and the state?
 And, if you’re smug because you’re burned out, why are you still doing this?

 We need passionate people on this journey through hell.
 We need cheerleaders!
 We need guides!
 We need companions and champions!
 We need #DynamicDiscussion with #ActiveListening and we all need to #LeanIn to make it happen!

 Before I sign off though I also have to say that I’ve met amazing people on this journey too.
 I’ve been so blessed to meet people who don’t judge me for “just being a parent” but who want to celebrate that I’m a parent fighting for my child.
-Even this week I met a group of beautiful souls who thought that our efforts on The Dyslexia Initiative were breathtaking, who loved my page Dyslexic Houston and who loved my blog.
+Even this week I met a group of beautiful souls who thought that our efforts on The Dyslexia Initiative were breathtaking, and who loved my blog.